New Guidance and Infusion to the PPP

 Lenders may rely on a borrower’s certification regarding the necessity of the loan request.
 Any borrower who applied for a PPP loan prior to the issuance of this guidance and repays the loan in full by May 7, 2020 will be deemed by SBA to have made the required certification in good faith.

-All employees (full-time, part-time, or other basis) should be used to determine eligibility under the 500-employee threshold established for the PPP.
+All employees (full-time, part-time, or other basis) should be used to determine eligibility under the 500-employee threshold established for the Paycheck Protection Program.

 The cost of a housing stipend or allowance provided to an employee as part of compensation counts toward payroll costs, subject to the $100,000 annual compensation per employee limitation.